langjam/langjam/README.md

 Each jam is 48 hours long, beginning at 7pm UK time on Friday and ending at 7pm UK time on Sunday.

+## Who can enter

+Anyone, from any age, from anywhere in the world.
+You can join by yourself or as part of a group.

 ## How projects are judged

 While the most important part of any jam is fun, it's also fun to have a good competition.
 Each team's projects will be judged based on feedback from other participants and onlookers who try the project out and vote on how they like best.
 Of these, JT will pick their top picks and create a video, showing off the winners.